 What is the L2 visa?

-The L2 visa is a visa for qualifying dependants of L1 visa-holders.
-The L1 visa is a nonimmigrant visa for employees of a multinational company or organisation being transferred from an affiliated foreign office to one of its offices in the United States.
-This could include a parent, branch, subsidiary or affiliate of their overseas employer.
+The L2 visa is for qualifying dependents of L1 visa-holders.
+The L1 visa is a nonimmigrant visa for employees of a multinational company or organization being transferred from an affiliated foreign office to one of its offices in the United Stateside one of the L-1A and L-1B classifications.

 What does the L2 visa allow?